lonewolfco/tutortea/README.md

 # tutortea
-Spill the tea on your tutor or find a new tutor that fits your acquired taste.
+Spill the tea on your tutor or find a new tutor that fits your learning style, & schedule.

 TUTOR TEA